 Multilayer clipping path

-Multilayer clipping paths are created with the Pen Tool to extract multiple parts of an image.
-This is an advanced type of clipping path used to separate each part of a photo and is especially useful for retouchers, especially if you need to color correct portions of the image.
+Multi-layer clipping paths are created with the Pen tool in Photoshop to extract multiple parts of an image.
+This is an advanced type of clipping path used to separate each part of a photo and is particularly useful for retouchers, especially to color correct sections of the image.